wdi-sf-march-2014/notes/APIsAndJSON/apis_and_json.md

 # JSON
 __JSON => JavaScript Object Notation__ It is the de facto data exchange format of the web.
 The structure of JSON is a key value pair hash, very similar to hashes in Ruby.
+It is important to keep in mind that JSON data is only a string that represents objects like arrays and hashes.
+The JSON data must be parsed in order for it to have meaning in a program.

 ## JSON Examples